British Rail Class 465

-The British Rail Class 465 Networker is a class of 147 electric multiple units built by Metro-Cammell, British Rail Engineering Limited (BREL) and ABB Rail between 1991 and 1994.
-Originally operated by Network South East, these units are now run by Southeastern.
+The British Rail Class 465 Networker are electric multiple unit passenger trains that were built by Metro-Cammell, British Rail Engineering Limited (BREL) and ABB Rail between 1991 and 1994.
+Originally operated by Network SouthEast, these units are now operated by Southeastern.

 Background

-The Network SouthEast sector of British Rail began the planning for the development of the Class 465 Networker in 1988, and invited a tender for 710 of the units to be built.
+The Network SouthEast sector of British Rail began the planning for the development of the Class 465 Networker in 1988, and invited a tender for 710 vehicles to be built.
 The Class 465 was introduced in order to replace the 41-year-old Class 415 (4EPB) slam-door EMUs.

-The first was delivered in December 1991 and the last in April 1995.
+The first unit was delivered in December 1991, and the last unit in April 1995.
 The units entered passenger service from 1 December 1992 with a ceremony at Cannon Street station, by Transport Secretary John MacGregor.
 As part of the privatisation of British Rail, the 97 465/0s and 465/1s were sold to Eversholt Rail Group and the 50 Class 465/2s to Angel Trains.

-All trains were originally supplied in Network SouthEast livery and branded "Kent Link Networker".
-They are mostly used on suburban routes out of London Victoria, Charing Cross, Blackfriars and Cannon Street to destinations in South London and Kent and the first 20 Class 465/0s were repainted into Connex South Eastern Yellow and Blue livery in 1998 the same livery as seen on the 16 Class 365s introduced in June 1997.
+All trains were originally supplied in the Network SouthEast livery and branded as the "Kent Link Networker".
+They have mostly used on suburban routes out of London Victoria, Charing Cross, Blackfriars, and Cannon Street to destinations in South London and Kent, and the first 20 Class 465/0s were repainted into the Connex South Eastern Yellow and Blue livery in 1998, the same livery as seen on the 16 Class 365s introduced in June 1997.

-Some are scheduled to be replaced by Class 707s, with two hauled to Worksop for store by Harry Needle Railroad Company in June 2021.
+Some have been replaced by Class 707s, with two hauled to Worksop for store by Harry Needle Railroad Company in June 2021.